Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The completed design of the PIE Chart is given below.

-15. Click outside the Chart Object in the Form, to exit from Chart-Edit Mode, but the chart will be still in the selected state.
+15. Click outside the Chart Object in the Form to exit from Chart-Edit Mode, but the chart will still be in the selected state.

-18. Now, Change the frm_Students into Design View.
+18. Now, change the frm_Students into Design View.

 20. Right-click on the Detail Section and select Paste from the displayed menu.